Hytashi/Hytashi/README.md

 ![](https://komarev.com/ghpvc/?username=Hytashi&style=flat-square)

-Currently working on Eclazion, a mini-games Minecraft server
+I am currently working on Eclazion, a Minecraft mini-games server If you want to learn more about the project: https://discord.eclazion.net/

-You can reach me on Discord : Hytashi#7083
+You can reach me on Discord if you need!
+Hytashi#7083